Khmer people: Arrival in Southeast Asia

-The Khmers developed the Khmer alphabet, which in turn gave birth to the later Thai and Lao alphabets.
+The Khmers developed the Khmer script, which in turn gave birth to the later Thai and Lao scripts.
 The Khmers are considered by archaeologists and ethnologists to be indigenous to the contiguous regions of Isan, southern Laos, Cambodia and South Vietnam.
 That is to say the Cambodians have historically been a lowland people who lived close to one of the tributaries of the Mekong River.
 The reason they migrated into Southeast Asia is not well understood, but scholars believe that Austroasiatic speakers were pushed south by invading Tibeto-Burman speakers from the north as evident by Austroasiatic vocabulary in Chinese, because of agricultural purposes as evident by their migration routes along major rivers, or a combination of these and other factors.

 The Khmer are considered a part of the Indian cultural sphere, owing to them adopting Indian culture, traditions and religious identities.
 The first powerful trading kingdom in Southeast Asia, the Kingdom of Funan, was established in southeastern Cambodia and the Mekong Delta in the first century, although extensive archaeological work in Angkor Borei District near the modern Vietnamese border has unearthed brickworks, canals, cemeteries and graves dating to the fifth century BCE.

 During the Funan period (1st–6th centuries CE) the Khmer also acquired Buddhism, the concept of the Shaiva imperial cult of the devaraja and the great temple as a symbolic world mountain.
 The rival Khmer Chenla Kingdom emerged in the fifth century and later conquered the Kingdom of Funan.
 Chenla was an upland state whose economy was reliant on agriculture whereas Funan was a lowland state with an economy dependent on maritime trade.

 These two states, even after conquest by Chenla in the sixth century, were constantly at war with each other and smaller principalities.
 During the Chenla period (5th–8th centuries), Khmers left the world's earliest known zero in one of their temple inscriptions.
 Only when King Jayavarman II declared an independent and united Cambodia in 802 was there relative peace between the two lands, upper and lowland Cambodia.